 Studies show that patients suffering from diarrhea-predominant IBS tend to have a greater circadian rhythm of cortisol—higher in the morning and lower at night than controls—as well as having higher levels of cortisol after meals and during stress.
 This points to a greater HPA axis activation, or a greater stress response, rather than being simply due to too much stress.

-IBS-D patients also tend to show a dysrupted autonomic nervous system characterised by a reduced parasympathetic nervous system (PNS) response to eating, which then results in an increased sympathetic dominance.
+IBS-D patients also tend to show a disrupted autonomic nervous system characterised by a reduced parasympathetic nervous system (PNS) response to eating, which then results in an increased sympathetic dominance.
 The parasympathetic nervous system is important in digestion, so a low PNS response to eating will likely result in impaired digestion: food passing through the gut without being fully digested or absorbed, possibly too quickly, which may in turn cause disruptions to the bacteria flora in the gut.

 There is a large overlap between CFS and IBS, with many CFS patients suffering from IBS symptoms, and many IBS patients suffering from symptoms such as fatigue, depression and anxiety.
 In both cases it is likely that the dysfunctional HPA axis and sympathetic nervous system (SNS) are involved.